 A good approach is to get them involved in developing the plan.
 Not only will they be able to suggest the things they really want to do, but they’re also less likely to be complaining of boredom during ‘at-home’ days because they’re agreed to the plan beforehand.

-When it’s your turn to make some suggestions, I’ve pulled together a few ideas which could be great crowd pleasers…
+When it’s your turn to make some suggestions, our article on the best school holiday programs and activities Canberra has to offer might help.
+Otherwise, I’ve pulled together a few ideas which could be great crowd pleasers…

 Ideas for the littlies (ages 5-7)